Jaroslav Zelený

-Jaroslav Zelený (born 20 August 1992) is a Czech professional footballer who plays as a left-back or centre-back for Sparta Prague and the Czech Republic national team.
+Jaroslav Zelený (born 20 August 1992) is a Czech professional footballer who plays as a left-back or centre-back for Sparta Prague.

-Career
+Club career

+In January 2017, Zelený transferred from MFK Karviná to FK Jablonec.

+In June 2021, Zelený signed with Jablonec.

 On 3 June 2022, Zelený signed a contract with Sparta Prague.

+International career

-On 6 September 2020, Zelený received his first invitation to the Czech senior team for the 2020–21 UEFA Nations League match against Scotland.
+On 6 September 2020, Zelený received his first invitation to the Czech Republic national team for the 2020–21 UEFA Nations League match against Scotland.

+On 31 May 2026, Zelený was announced as part of the Czech squad for the 2026 FIFA World Cup.